It’s Final Exam Time: What’s a College Parent To Do?

 Should My Student Consider Deferring Enrollment for College?

 Your “almost” college student has been accepted to college.
 Congratulations!
 That is cause for celebration – and probably some relief.
-But your student isn’t sure that beginning college just now is the right thing for him.
+But your student isn’t sure that beginning college just now is the right thing.
 Some students may decide to defer their enrollment for a year (or even two) after they have been accepted.
 You may wonder what this means and how to go about it.

 Read more